 - ✓ Using Electronic Communications to Improve Hypertension in the Community (e-CHIP)

-- ✓ LC Data QUEST - an infrastructure for securely sharing electronic medical record data for research.
+- ✓ Data QUEST - an infrastructure for securely sharing electronic medical record data for research.